pypa/packaging.python.org/source/guides/using-package-data.rst

     # The argument can optionally refer to a subpackage in the form
     # "packagename.subpackage".

-This gives you an object with a subset of `pathlib.Path`'s methods for traversing package data files.
+This gives you an object with a subset of :py:class:`pathlib.Path`'s methods for traversing package data files.
 To refer to a :file:`data.csv` file in a ``data/`` directory in your package, write:

 .. code-block:: python